 I loved AltRed so much that I became a Brand Ambassador, also known as a #phytorebel.
 It basically means that I am committed to train with plant based supplements and am an advocate for clean sport.
 It is a great product that I enthusiastically endorse because I have seen the results.

 So let’s look at the details.
 AltRed comes in a bottle of 30 capsules.
 The capsules are small and easy to swallow.
 The retail price is $50 per bottle, but if you are interested in testing it out, please feel free to use my coupon code (company approved).
 It will help me out and save you money.
-Just use the code “BGOLDMAN-ALTRED” at checkout and you will get 50% off your order (if you click any of the links on this post, it should automatically apply the discount).
+Just use the code “BGOLDMAN-ALTRED” at checkout and you will get 15% off every bottle (if you click any of the links on this post, it should automatically apply the discount).
 Please feel free to share this code with your friends or on social media.

 All-natural, plant based supplement